 - Get enough sleep.
 Try to get 6 to 8 hours of sleep each night.

 - Get organized.
-Use “To Do” lists to help you focus on your most important tasks.
+Use “To Do” lists if it helps you focus on your most important tasks.
 Approach big tasks one step at a time.

 Do you have questions or comments for your doctor or nurse?